shakibamoshiri/rinp/README.md

 <br>

 <p align="center">
-to A Simple Beautiful Modern CLI application<br>
+welcome to A Simple Beautiful Modern CLI application<br>
 for running multi-commands in parallel.
 </p>